₹443₹10,000

 One of the Char Dhams

-Embark upon a spiritual sojourn to Dwarka.
+Seek solace with a pilgrimage to Dwarka.
 You can expect heavy showers with ample greenery and a very colourful and spiritual August as Janmashtami is celebrated with much fanfare in Dwarka.
-Don’t forget to spend some time at the beaches of Dwarka.
+The beaches at Dwarka are also worth exploring.

 ₹1,618